King Shiba (KINGSHIB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 King Shiba Historical Price

-According to the latest data gathered on King Shiba live price page, the current price of King Shiba is 0.00120496USD.
-The circulating supply of King Shiba(KINGSHIB) is 296.71M KINGSHIB , giving it a market capitalization of $357.53K.
+According to the latest data gathered on King Shiba live price page, the current price of King Shiba is 0.00135923USD.
+The circulating supply of King Shiba(KINGSHIB) is 296.71M KINGSHIB , giving it a market capitalization of $403.29K.

 The King Shiba Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KINGSHIB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.